archivesunleashed/archivesunleashed.org/content/new-york/index.md

 * [JFK Airport Transportation](https://www.jfkairport.com/to-from-airport/public-transportation)
   * [Airtrain](https://www.jfkairport.com/to-from-airport/air-train) - provides transportation around the airport
   * [Public Transportation](https://www.jfkairport.com/to-from-airport/public-transportation) - The AirTrain links all passenger terminals with NYC’s Subway.
 AirTrain fares are separate from Subway, but can both be paid using the MetroCard.
-Detailed transportation options to Manhatten can be found [here](https://www.jfkairport.com/to-from-airport/public-transportation); fares start at $2.75USD.
+Detailed transportation options to Manhattan can be found [here](https://www.jfkairport.com/to-from-airport/public-transportation); fares start at $2.75USD.
   * [Taxi](https://www.jfkairport.com/to-from-airport/taxi-car-and-van-service) - stands are located outside each terminal.
 Taxis at JFK Airport charge a flat fare of $52 for trips between the airport and Manhattan (tolls and tips not included).
 Be sure to check out taxi tips provided on the [JFK webpage](https://www.jfkairport.com/to-from-airport/taxi-car-and-van-service)
   * [Car, Van and Scheduled Bus Service ](https://www.jfkairport.com/to-from-airport/taxi-car-and-van-service) - Reservations can be made at the Port Authority Welcome Center located on the Arrivals level of each terminal.
 Individual car rentals are also available.